AM Lodge Tu B’Shvat Ritual

 Fruit four Atzilut is a spiritual fruit, not a physical one.

-You will also need both red and white wine, or grape juice, and 4 empty glasses, and a teaspoon
+You will also need both red and white wine, or red and white grape juice, and 4 empty glasses, and a teaspoon

 You will need water for purification in a separate (5th) glass or goblet